thorchain/thornode/test/README.md

 For each of the tests you must provide:

 * `FAUCET_KEY` this is the private key of the faucet.
 Without this, the tests will fail as nothing will be funded,
-* `POOL_KEY` this is the private key of the pool that that Statechain Observer is listening on
+* `POOL_KEY` this is the private key of the pool that that Statechain Observer is observing
 * and `ENV` is the environment to run the tests against (can be one of `local`, `develop`, `staging` or `production`).

 #### Sweep